paperclip-ui/legacy-paperclip/README.md

 </Button>
 ```

 ☝🏻 Not much else to this.
-Here's how you use it in React:
+Here's how you use it in React (using Webpack or CLI tool):

 ```typescript
 import {Button} from "./button.pc";